Apple quietly acquired computer vision startup Regaind

 In order to do this, Apple analyzes your photo library when you’re sleeping.
 When you plug your iPhone to a charger and you’re not using your iPhone, your device is doing some computing to figure out what’s inside your photos.

-Regaind goes one step further and can tell you the technical and aesthetical values of your photos.
+Regaind goes one step further and can tell you the technical and aesthetic values of your photos.
 For instance, if you shoot a bunch of photos in burst mode, Regaind could automatically find the best shot and use it as the main shot in your photo library.
 Regaind could also hide duplicates.

 With this technology, Apple could improve the Memories tab in the Photos app. iOS automatically creates albums based on events, location and more.
 With Regaind, iOS could also look for photos that are visually similar, surface the best shot as a cover art and create a recap video with the best shots.